Blendify/blender-manual/trunk/blender_docs/manual/addons/3d_view/measureit.rst

 - Object to object: Distance between object origins, vertex to origin or vertex to vertex.
 - Object to origin: Distance between object origin to scene origin or vertex to scene origin.
 - Allows work with different scales.
-- The measures can be used with meshes, empties, lamps and cameras.
-Blender units, metric and imperial are supported.
+- The measures can be used with meshes, empties, lights, and cameras.

 As all measure definitions are saved in the blend-file, you can save the file and the next time you use it, the measures will be ready.